wix/react-native-navigation/docs/installation-ios.md

 3. In Xcode, in Project Navigator (left pane), click on your project (top), then click on your *target* row (on the "project and targets list", which is on the left column of the right pane) and select the `Build Phases` tab (right pane).
 In the `Link Binary With Libraries` section add `libReactNativeNavigation.a` ([screenshots](https://facebook.github.io/react-native/docs/linking-libraries-ios.html#step-2))

+4. In Xcode, in Project Navigator (left pane), click on your project (top), then click on your *target* row (on the "project and targets list", which is on the left column of the right pane) and select the `General` tab (right pane).
+In the `Linked Frameworks and Libraries` section add `libReactNativeNavigation.a`

-4. In Xcode, in Project Navigator (left pane), click on your project (top), then click on your *project* row (on the "project and targets list") and select the `Build Settings` tab (right pane).
+5. In Xcode, in Project Navigator (left pane), click on your project (top), then click on your *project* row (on the "project and targets list") and select the `Build Settings` tab (right pane).
 In the `Header Search Paths` section add `$(SRCROOT)/../node_modules/react-native-navigation/ios`.
 Make sure on the right to mark this new path `recursive` ([screenshots](https://facebook.github.io/react-native/docs/linking-libraries-ios.html#step-3))

-5. In Xcode, you will need to edit this file: `AppDelegate.m`.
+6. In Xcode, you will need to edit this file: `AppDelegate.m`.
 This function is the main entry point for your app:

     ```objc
     - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions { ... }